ardanlabs/gotraining/reading/design_guidelines.md

     * Trade-offs:
         * We take the benefit of the full guarantee for the cost of higher blocking latency.
 * Buffered channels:
+    * Send/Receive can block:
         * Provides a weaker guarantee that information being exchanged has been delivered to another goroutine.
         * Both goroutines making the exchange don’t need to be at the channel at the same time.
         * Provides a lower level of integrity and predictability within channel communication.
             * Integrity loss:
                 * Sending goroutine is still responsible for the information that is being exchanged.
 This is true until another goroutine receives it.
                 * The buffer creates risk for the sending goroutine because of the responsibility it maintains while losing control of the information.
             * Predictability loss:
                 * The information is hidden and waiting to be rediscovered.
         * Trade-off:
             * We take the benefit of reducing blocking latency for the cost of weaker guarantees.
-    * Disadvantages:
+        * Notes:
             * The larger the buffer, the weaker the guarantee is on that channel.
             * The weaker the guarantee, the less integrity and predictability you have in the exchange of information on that channel.
             * Adds more complexity into the application.
             * More care must be taken with designing, configuring and balancing the application.
+    * Send/Receive can't block:
+        * You get the full guarantee without the latency cost.
+        * A Fan Out pattern is an example of this.
 * Less is more with buffers:
     * Don’t think about performance when thinking about buffers.
     * Buffers can help to reduce blocking latency in the exchange of information.